Topics to consider before taking your business global

 Be prepared for additional documentary requirements on international products

 Articles about "Know Your Customer" and anti-money laundering regulations dominated financial news in recent years.
 Several financial institutions have been heavily fined by regulators for failing to comply with requirements, in a regulatory environment characterized by strict enforcement.
 When you expand your business globally, understand that your FX provider will likely have to request additional corporate documentation before opening international products in order to satisfy these regulations.

-"Complying with the additional compliance requirements for international products like multicurrency accounts can seem daunting — especially for a small business," notes Carine.
+"Complying with the additional compliance requirements for international products like multicurrency accounts can seem daunting — especially for a small business," notes Henry.
 "For this reason, it is important to work with an FX provider that understands both the regulatory environment as well as the nuances of small businesses.
 A financial institution should have a clearly articulated process in place for helping onboard small business customers in a compliant and efficient manner."

 Work with an FX provider that understands small business